Kazzyyyyyyyy/Coding-Journal/README.md

 **Week 7 (17. - 23.11.2025):**
  - learned about atomic and threads/multithreading
- - made a LockFreeQueue with atomic
+ - made a (simple) LockFreeQueue with atomic

+**Week 8 (24. - 30.11.2025):**
+ - made LockFreeQueue's with Arrays and LinkedLists
+ - wrote thorough tests
+ - tested both queues
+ - cleaned code
+ - finished project